 - How to Reduce After-Call Work Time in a Call Center

-- ACW Troubleshooting: How Experienced Managers Use his Metric
+- ACW Troubleshooting: How Experienced Managers Use this Metric

 What is After-Call Work (ACW)?

 In the contact center industry, the acronym ACW stands for after-call work.
 As the name suggests, after-call work (also known as post-call processing) is the work a call center agent puts in after they complete a customer conversation.
-While completing these tasks, the agent’s status remains “busy” or “not available”.
+While completing these tasks, the agent’s status remains “busy” or “unavailable.”

 ACW includes tasks like:

-- Adding notes from the call (customer complaints, sentiments, etc.)
+- Adding notes from the call, such as customer complaints, sentiments, or other relevant information.

-These steps are important to meet customer needs.
-However, this after-call work could take anywhere from a few seconds to several minutes to complete.
+These steps are essential to meet customer needs.
+However, completing this after-call work could take a few seconds to several minutes.
 If it takes more than a minute or so (at the utmost!) per call, agent efficiency and call center productivity suffer.
 Therefore, it is critical to ensure that ACW time is kept short.

 Importance of ACW: Why Does This Metric Matter?